sakshamphul/estOLS-Application/README.md

 ## Installation

-Get the the current stable version GSL 2.7: Download GSL - GNU scientific Library :- https://www.gnu.org/software/gsl/
+Get the current stable version GSL 2.7: Download GSL - GNU scientific Library :- https://www.gnu.org/software/gsl/

 Find the compressed file in .gz format and extract it in the folder where you want to install GNU scientific library: